 News of the day, in a traditional form

 Thomas Birch’s Perry’s Victory on Lake Erie is not a history painting — it is showing a contemporary event.
 The large (167.64 x 245.11 cm) canvas would have been like viewing the battle on a big screen TV or going to the movies.
 It was a source of information as well as a form of entertainment.
-The kind of painting that Birch has created is what is known as a marine painting, and it is part of a tradition of marine painting that the Dutch had developed in the seventeenth century as a celebration of their country’s myriad ties to the sea.
+The kind of painting that Birch has created is what is known as a marine painting, and it is part of a tradition of marine painting that the Dutch developed in the seventeenth century as a celebration of their country’s myriad ties to the sea.

 The Dutch celebrated commerce and the pleasures of the sea, but also commemorated important battles that helped define the small country’s place in the world.
-Birch has created a painting in this spirit, rendering the boats in naturalistic detail and rendering the conditions of Lake Erie in a realistic manner, but also celebrating his country’s victory.
+Birch has created a painting in this spirit, rendering the boats in naturalistic detail and the conditions of Lake Erie in a realistic manner, but also celebrating his country’s victory.
 Birch wanted to make his painting as realistic as possible.
 Not a sailor himself, Perry used first-hand accounts, letters, military sketches, and journalistic accounts to get the details of the battle and of the ships correct.

 A key victory

 The British Navy was a feared force, and with good reason.
-The British Fleet was the largest naval power in the world.
-One thing this painting celebrates is the United States building up its navy to be able to beat the British, but one reason the U.S. was successful was that the British were fighting more than one war and their resources were stretched thin.
-The Napoleonic Wars in Europe demanded a great deal of their attention, and the British military were more focused on defeating Napoleon than fighting in North America.
+The British Fleet was the largest in the world.
+One thing this painting celebrates is the United States building up its navy to be able to beat the British, but one reason the United States was successful was that the British were fighting more than one war and their resources were stretched thin.
+The Napoleonic Wars in Europe demanded a great deal of their attention, and the British military was more focused on defeating Napoleon than fighting in North America.
 Nonetheless, the painting is meant to show high drama, of the turning of the tide in the battle that led to victory when all had seemed lost.

 4. Discussion questions